JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 41: 04 March, 2019
+**Today's progress**: Time spent: 1hr

+Completed another part of FreeCodeCamp's Javascript and have also looked into starting up my own VS CODE to help me get started there! :)

+##Tweet Message:
+Day42: Thoughts: Done another project on freecodecamp with JS only one left and I've completed the FCC JS projects, I'm looking for advice on continuing my JS to make sure I keep learning any ideas?
+I'm thinking of writing my own portfolio as well #100daysofcode #FreeCodeCamp

 ### Day 41: 26 Feburary, 2019

 **Today's progress**: Time spent: 1hr